DAY 01 - AIRPORT / COLOMBO

 DAY 06 – EXCURSION – BIRD-WATCHING / PERADENIYA BOTANICAL GARDENS

 Early start to visit the Udawattakele Royal Forest Sanctuary the forest located "in the Kandy city", was planned and maintained as the part of the Royal palace complex of the Sinhala Kings.
 You are guaranteed to come across plenty of monkeys, birds and some tranquil ponds.
-It is advisable to wear long trousers with leech socks or repellent as there could be leeches about especially during the rainy season.
-Afterwards take a stroll through the Royal Botanical gardens of Peradeniya; started off as a pleasure gardens for Sinhalese Royalty it was turned into a Botanical garden by the British in 1843.
+It is advisable to wear long trousers with leech socks or repellent as there could be leeches, especially during the rainy season.
+Afterwards take a stroll through the Royal Botanical gardens of Peradeniya; which started off as pleasure gardens for Sinhalese Royalty.
+Then it was turned into a Botanical garden by the British in 1843.
 It was also the location of the supreme headquarters of Lord Mountbatten during World War 2.
 It has an amazing collection of over 300 varieties of orchids, probably the largest collection in Asia.
-Return to your hotel in Kandy for over night stay on Bed & Breakfast basis.
+Return to your hotel in Kandy for an overnight stay on Bed & Breakfast basis.

 DAY 07 - KANDY / NUWARA ELIYA BY TRAIN